-Upcoming Scandinavian Crime Fiction Event: “Beyond The Girl” Posted on September 25th, 2012 by
+Upcoming Scandinavian Crime Fiction Event: “Beyond The Girl”

 From October 8-10, 2012, Folke Bernadotte Memorial Library will host a three-day event featuring four women writers from Nordic countries and a noted Swedish literary critic to focus on Nordic crime fiction by women.